merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 {% include _toc.html %}

-The study published by [Hug](https://twitter.com/LAHug_) et al. puts the genomic discoveries made by the [Banfield group](http://geomicrobiology.berkeley.edu/) during the last years into a striking contex with a beautiful title, ["A new view of the tree of life"](http://www.nature.com/articles/nmicrobiol201648):
+The study [Hug](https://twitter.com/LAHug_) et al. published last week puts the genomic discoveries [Banfield group](http://geomicrobiology.berkeley.edu/) made during the last years into a striking contex with a beautiful title, ["A new view of the tree of life"](http://www.nature.com/articles/nmicrobiol201648):

 <div class="centerimg">
 <a href="{{ site.url }}/images/miscellaneous/2016-04-14/tree-of-life.jpg"><img src="{{ site.url }}/images/miscellaneous/2016-04-14/tree-of-life.jpg" width="40%" /></a>
 </div>

-The significance of this tree has been covered broadly by many, including [Ed Yong](http://www.theatlantic.com/science/archive/2016/04/the-tree-of-life-just-got-a-lot-weirder/477729/), and [Carl Zimmer](http://www.nytimes.com/2016/04/12/science/scientists-unveil-new-tree-of-life.html).
-Hence, I am skipping the details.
+The significance of this tree has been covered broadly by many, including [Ed Yong](http://www.theatlantic.com/science/archive/2016/04/the-tree-of-life-just-got-a-lot-weirder/477729/), and [Carl Zimmer](http://www.nytimes.com/2016/04/12/science/scientists-unveil-new-tree-of-life.html), so I will save you from another attempt, that will definitely not match to their's.

 Briefly, the tree includes a total of 3,083 genomes, 1,011 of which are the *unusual* genomes authors identified from various environments using assembly-based shotgun metagenomics and binning.
 The phylogenetic inference in the figure is based on 16 ribosomal proteins from each organism, and so on.

-A large fraction of genomes in Hug et al.'s study comes from another publication from the Banfield group that appeared in Nature less than a year ago: [Unusual biology across a group comprising more than 15% of domain Bacteria](http://www.nature.com/nature/journal/v523/n7559/full/nature14486.html).
-Brown et al. study describes 797 tiny genomes most of which lack various pathways, which makes them very hard to cultivate, and contain quirky 16S rRNA genes, which renders 16S rRNA gene-based surveys unable to detect them.
-In their paper, Brown et al. describes this group, which contains more than 35 new phyla, as the "candidate phyla radiation" (CPR).
+A large fraction of the genomes in Hug et al.'s study comes from another publication from the Banfield group which appeared in Nature less than a year ago: [Unusual biology across a group comprising more than 15% of domain Bacteria](http://www.nature.com/nature/journal/v523/n7559/full/nature14486.html).
+This study describes 797 tiny genomes, most of which lack various pathways, which makes them very hard to cultivate, and contain quirky ribosomal operons, which renders 16S rRNA gene-based surveys unable to detect them.
+In their paper Brown et al. describes this group of more than 35 new phyla as the "candidate phyla radiation" (CPR).
 I will mostly focus on these genomes in this post, to make a point about the rest of CPR.

 ## Distribution of bacterial single-copy genes in CPR

 The use of bacterial single-copy genes is quite a common technique to get a ballpark estimation of how much of a genome is captured a metagenomic bin.
 They are quite useful.
 In fact, they can even be used to [estimate the number of bacterial genomes in an assembly](https://peerj.com/articles/1839/){:target="_blank"}.
-The 2015 Brown et al. study employs 43 bacterial single-copy genes to estimate the level of completeness of their CPR genomes.
-Here re-analyzed these 797 genomes by extending the number of single-copy genes to 139, by using [Campbell et al.](http://www.pnas.org/content/110/14/5540.full){:target="_blank"}'s bacterial single-copy gene collection (details of which is in the [supplementary table 2](http://www.pnas.org/content/suppl/2013/03/13/1303090110.DCSupplemental/pnas.201303090SI.pdf){:target="_blank"} of Campbell et al's study, and we have them nicely organized in [our codebase](https://github.com/meren/anvio/tree/master/anvio/data/hmm/Campbell_et_al){:target="_blank"}).
-Briefly, Campbell et al. analyzed the occurrence of protein families in 1,516 complete bacterial genomes distributed around bacterial tree of life, and identified protein families that occurred only once in *at least* 90% of all genomes.
+The 2015 Brown et al. study employs **43** bacterial single-copy genes to estimate the level of completeness of their CPR genomes.
+Here re-analyzed these 797 genomes by extending the number of single-copy genes to **139**, by using [Campbell et al.](http://www.pnas.org/content/110/14/5540.full){:target="_blank"}'s bacterial single-copy gene collection (details of which is in the [supplementary table 2](http://www.pnas.org/content/suppl/2013/03/13/1303090110.DCSupplemental/pnas.201303090SI.pdf){:target="_blank"}, and we have them nicely organized in [our codebase](https://github.com/meren/anvio/tree/master/anvio/data/hmm/Campbell_et_al){:target="_blank"}).
+To create this collection, Campbell et al. analyzed the occurrence of protein families in 1,516 complete bacterial genomes distributed around bacterial tree of life, and identified protein families that occurred only once in *at least* 90% of all genomes.
 For the bacterial life we *knew* about, it works beautifully well.
 But how well are these genes represented in Brown et al's collection?

 Here is an anvi'o figure to answer that question visually:

 <div class="centerimg">
 <a href="{{ site.url }}/images/miscellaneous/2016-04-14/cpr-01.png"><img src="{{ site.url }}/images/miscellaneous/2016-04-14/cpr-01.png" width="80%" /></a>